 Coventry’s luck held once again as our replacement on the gunline, Glasgow, was hit by a 1,000lb bomb from an A-4 – thankfully it did not explode, passing straight through the ship, but a large amount of damage was caused, not least to her main Olympus engines, and Glasgow was no longer able to provide anything other than radar warning of incoming attacks.
-With both Sheffield and Glasgow gone or ineffective, Coventry had become the only Type 42 left able to defend the carrier group.
+Glasgow’s crew have celebrated their ‘Lucky To Be Alive Day’ annually ever since.
+Back in 1982, though, with both Sheffield and Glasgow gone or ineffective, Coventry had become the only Type 42 left able to defend the carrier group.
 The next week was a tense one.

 The Navy primarily relied upon Leander and Type 21 frigates to defend the immediate area of the San Carlos landings, though they were fitted with even less effective Sea Cat missiles.
 One of the Type 21s, HMS Ardent, was hit repeatedly by A-4s through the day of the 21st, eventually having to be abandoned as a major fire took hold of the crippled ship.

 On 22nd May, transiting west from the carrier group to join up with Broadsword for a patrol north-west of Sedge Island, Coventry locked on to an Argentine Boeing 707 reconnaissance aircraft.
-The Sea Dart missile flash door failed to lock closed due to damage from heavy seas and salt encrustation around a locking bolt and the missile launcher went into fail safe mode, preventing the launch (without a safe flash door indication, there was a possibility the missile’s rocket exhaust could enter the magazine bay with disastrous consequences).
-Later in the day HMS Cardiff also attempted to down what may have been the same aircraft – they had more luck in that their missile fired successfully and was seen to explode near the target, but the aircraft’s crew had seen the missile launch and successfully manouevred to avoid it, diving at high speed away from the missile and returning to base safely – if somewhat more respectful of the Sea Dart’s maximum engagement envelope!
+During launcher loading sequence, the starboard flash door on the Sea Dart missile launcher failed to open due to damage from heavy seas and salt encrustation around a locking bolt and the starboard beam of the launcher could not be loaded.
+The software of the system could not complete the loading sequence as a result, and this stopped the launcher from being able to be fired.
+Later in the day HMS Cardiff also attempted to down what may have been the same aircraft – they had more luck in that their missile fired successfully and was seen to explode near the target, but the aircraft’s crew had seen the missile launch and successfully manoeuvred to avoid it, diving at high speed away from the missile and returning to base safely – if somewhat more respectful of the Sea Dart’s maximum engagement envelope!

-On 24th May, the chosen patrol line was therefore a north-south one around 10-15 miles north of the entrance to Falkland Sound.
+On 24th May, the chosen patrol line was therefore around 10-15 miles north of the entrance to Falkland Sound, from a point near Eddystone Rock to around halfway towards Pebble Island’s Cape Tamar.
 Coventry directed Sea Harriers against various Argentine aircraft; none attacked the Coventry or came close enough to be taken down by Sea Dart.
-The Sea Harriers did well, taking down 3 Argentine aircraft, and adding to ‘the scores on the doors’ – the Ops Room door’s increasingly tally of successes.
-The weather had cleared up entirely, with blue skies, calm seas and unlimited visibility – not really good news for us.
+The Sea Harriers did well, taking down 3 Argentine aircraft, and adding to ‘the scores on the doors’ – the Ops Room door’s increasing tally of successes.
+The weather had cleared up entirely, with blue skies, calm seas and unlimited visibility – not good news for us.
 Coventry requested permission for a patrol line further to the west for the next day, conscious that hanging around in the same spot would be likely to draw adverse attention.
-In the mean time, as darkness drew in, Broadsword retired to the east to refuel while we carried out an anti-submarine patrol in the approaches to Falkland Sound.
+In the meantime, as darkness drew in, Broadsword retired to the east to refuel while we carried out an anti-submarine patrol in the approaches to Falkland Sound.

-The BBC World Service helpfully informed the world – including, of course, the Argentines – that many Argentine bombs are not exploding.
-This was because the arming wires, attached to a small propellor on the nose of the bomb, were too long for the heights at which the pilots were releasing the bombs.
+The BBC World Service helpfully informed the world – including, of course, the Argentines – that many Argentine bombs were not exploding.
+This was because the arming wires, attached to a small propeller in the tail unit of the bomb, were too long for the very low heights at which the pilots were releasing the bombs.
 The prop would not turn enough times to arm the bomb before it hit, and with modern warships being unarmoured, the bombs would often punch straight through the thin metal of the hull and out the other side before going off, and if they did wedge within the ship, they would do so as a dud – as Glasgow and several other ships had found.
 Argentine armourers begin work on fixing the problem, trying lighter weight bombs and shorter arming wires.
 Coventry’s good luck was just about to run out.